 I have been invited by The Arts Society to become an accredited lecturer.
 I look forward to hopefully working with them in the future.

-My print 'Asemic Writing' has been selected for the Woolwich Contemporary Print Fair 2020, exhibiting online from November.
+'Asemic Writing' and 'Black Lake' were selected for the Woolwich Contemporary Print Fair - online this year